Breastfeeding like a pro: 8 Tips

 Have a nipple cream or balm handy.
 I really like the Honest Company organic nipple balm.
 It’s easy to get as it ships with our diapers and its organic!
 Another wonderful brand that is also organic is Motherlove nipple cream– really soft and easy to apply.
 It seems like everyone will usually recommend Lansinoh and it works great, but I prefer the other two as they have natural ingredients, don’t test on animals, and are organic.
 Honestly, I have all three and use all three- can’t go wrong with any of these.

 Trick #4 Breast friend Nursing Pillow:

 With a newborn during the long nights this really was my “Breast Friend“!
 Your arms are tired, your baby is small and you still are trying to figure out the best way to feed your baby- it’s over whelming at times in the beginning.
-This little pillow not only puts baby in the right height position belly to belly, but elevates the head on either side.
+This little pillow with a silk pillowcase not only puts baby in the right height position belly to belly, but elevates the head on either side.
 Your probably like, so what about the head thing??
 Here’s why it matters other nursing pillows you have to switch over to the other side when you move baby to the other breast.
 So you have to take baby off, move pillow and put baby back on.
 This creates one more step and at 2 am, sleep deprived, that can be one step too many.
 Another major PLUS about this brand is it secures around your back and holds tight to your body.
 It feels great as far as support goes and you can move (even stand up) and baby is still secure on nipple unmoved.
 It’s really fantastic.
 I highly recommend it.
 After about 2 weeks I wasn’t relying on it too much anymore, but now at 2 months with the growing baby it is again my “breast friend”.
 You can find it on Amazon and Buy Buy Baby.
 I will say the prints & colors are not that great, but the product is.

 NOTE: if you have twins this pillow was also made for you!!